JorjaFox/library/content/posts/recaps/csi/the-twin-paradox.md

 ## Quotes

-**Stokes:** reading 'People Lie, Follow the Evidence'?
+**Nick:** reading 'People Lie, Follow the Evidence'?
-**Sidle:** We're really good at that.
+**Sara:** We're really good at that.

 - - -

-**Sidle:** You did the best you could.
+**Sara:** You did the best you could.
 You need to know that.
 In time, you will know that.
 As for how you live with what happened, I wish I knew the answer to that.